Akron Pros: Parratt's Indians

 For his 1914 recruiting efforts, Parratt signed the usual big-name players, which consisted of a lineup that changed from week to week, with just enough stars on hand to guarantee a win.
-However, in 1914, he also employed several former Notre Dame stars, including the legendary Knute Rockne, Howard "Horse" Edwards, "Deke" Jones, and Joe Collins, as well as several Ohio collegiate stars like Ed Kagy, Dwight Wertz, Homer Davidson, Dutch Powell, Frank Nesser, and Ralph "Fat" Waldsmith.
+However, in 1914, he also employed several former Notre Dame stars, including the legendary Knute Rockne, Howard "Horse" Edwards, "Deke" Jones, and Joe Collins, as well as several Ohio collegiate stars like Milton C. Portmann, Ed Kagy, Dwight Wertz, Homer Davidson, Frank Nesser, and Ralph "Fat" Waldsmith.
 By late season, the entire left side of his Akron Indian line was from Notre Dame.
 The team dominated the Ohio League for the season.
 However, it managed to lose to Canton 6–0 on November 15, 1914.
 Despite the win, Canton's captain Harry Turner died when his spine broke during a tackle on Akron fullback Joe Collins.
 Turner's death marked the first fatal accident involving a major professional football team in Ohio.

 To avoid an Akron title in 1915 the owners of the Massillon Tigers raided Parratt's Akron roster and took away many of his star players.
 Canton manager Jack Cusack also picked up some former Akron players and signed Jim Thorpe to his renamed Canton Bulldogs team.
 By the end of the season, Parratt's team was made up mostly of Akron sandlotters.
 After the disastrous 1915 season, Parratt returned to Cleveland, where he took some of his former Akron players and a few ex-collegians and formed a respectable team, which he named the Cleveland Tigers.